spacepy/spacepy/Doc/source/install_linux.rst

 dependencies (but not the :ref:`NASA CDF library <linux_CDF>`).
 They can also be installed from conda::

-  conda install numpy scipy matplotlib h5py
+  conda install numpy python-dateutil scipy matplotlib h5py

 .. _linux_dep_apt: